faenrandir/a_careful_examination/documents/about_apostates/why_people_leave_survey_data.md

 ### Who is leaving?

 * [Who Is Leaving the Church?
-Demographic Predictors of Ex–Latter-day Saint Status in the Pew Religious Landscape Survey](https://byustudies.byu.edu/content/who-leaving-church-demographic-predictors-ex-latter-day-saint-status-pew-religious-landscape) (cranney BYU Studiesa 2019 analysis of 2014 Pew data)
+Demographic Predictors of Ex–Latter-day Saint Status in the Pew Religious Landscape Survey](https://byustudies.byu.edu/content/who-leaving-church-demographic-predictors-ex-latter-day-saint-status-pew-religious-landscape) (Cranney BYU Studiesa 2019 analysis of 2014 Pew data)

 ### Discussion